spacetelescope/drizzlepac/doc/source/hap_glossary.rst

       from each exposure, then cross-matching those sources with GAIA catalog sources and applying the fit to the WCS.

+    single visit
+      This term refers to the set of observations taken by a single instrument using the same guide stars potentially spanning multiple orbits.
+All observations taken by all detectors of that instrument which were requested by the PI in the original proposal are included as this 'single visit' set.

     single-visit mosaic (SVM)
        A set of drizzled products for all the observations taken in a single visit.
        All observations in this set of products should be aligned to each other